-Moving with someone
+Moving with You

 ( through the screen )

-The practice of moving (and being) with someone emerged during the pandemic, from my role as a school teacher and from having to teach art lessons to young children through the screen.
-A girl in my class told me after the lesson has ended that she wanted to stay longer in the lesson with me.
-When asked why she said she just would like to have someone to be with.
-It made me think about what might be missing in some people’s lives during times of social distancing.
-How do we take care of each other when we can only meet through the screen?
-How can we cultivate the kind of care, attention, openness, and compassion that we need as humans towards each other?
+A girl told me after our lesson had ended that she wanted to stay longer online with me.
+When I asked her why, she said that she just wanted to be with someone.
+It made me think about what is missing in some people’s lives during the times of social distancing and evoked questions of “How can we hold and take care of each other when we can only meet through the screen?” and “How can we cultivate the kind of care, attention, openness, and compassion that we need as humans towards each other?”

 We rest together